MaliusArth/PixelArth/README.md

 --

+Disclaimer:

+This game is only meant for learning purposes.
+Not meant for distribution.

 Additional artwork:

-This game is only meant for learning purposes.

 Main character sprites:
 http://www.spriters-resource.com/gameboy_advance/gs2/sheet/46777